Wesztman/brain/3d-prints/README.md

 # 3D Print case for the brain

 The case is specifically designed to be used with a foam layer between the PCB and the case for additional cushioning and to reduce the noise of the switches.
+Additionally, the case includes 8x rubber feet holes to provide additional stability and prevent the case from sliding around during use.

 ## Preview